The Best Color Laser Printer in 2023 – Life is Better in Color

-Brother printers count themselves among the most capable and robust devices on the market.
+Brother printers are among the most capable and robust devices on the market.
 The Brother HL-L9310CDW is no different, currently presenting one of the best office color laser printer choices on the market.
 It boasts superb high-volume printing speeds, automatic duplex printing, mobile printing, low CPP, expandable paper trays, and a multitude of connections.

-The Brother HL-L9310CDW is a beefy machine: 48.9 lbs in a 12.3 x 17.4 x 19.1-inch frame.
+The Brother HL-L9310CDW is a beefy machine: 48.9 lb in a 12.3 x 17.4 x 19.1-inch frame.
 Both its price and capabilities suggest it’s aimed at medium and large offices, where space shouldn’t be an issue.
-If you’re looking for something that can handle your office’s high printing demands, this Brother printer has got you covered.
+If you’re looking for something that can handle your office’s large print jobs, this Brother printer has got you covered.

 However, if you’re looking for the best color laser printer with all-in-one capabilities, you’ll need to look further, as the Brother HL-L9310CDW is a single-function device and doesn’t come with an automatic document feeder.
-But it performs this function more quickly and cheaply than most competitors.
-Monochrome prints will pop out at 33 papers per minute - enough to satisfy even companies with constant printing needs.
-The quality is superb: The text is always clear and crisp, and the colors are bright and accurate.
-Surprisingly enough, photo-printing is also HL-L9310CDW’s forte, rare as this may be for a laser printer.
+But it performs its single function more quickly and cheaply than most competitors.
+Monochrome prints will pop out at 33 papers per minute - enough to satisfy even companies requiring fast print speeds.

 What makes this possibly the best small-business color laser printer is its high tray capacity.
 The default is 300 papers total in the input trays, but this can be expanded many times over, up to around 3,400 sheets - impressive by all standards.
 This Brother laser printer also comes with a duty cycle of 80,000 pages, with 6,000 as the recommended monthly limit.